Starship Flight 10: Live updates, watch live stream recordings (mission successful)

 • At full load, Starship will have 11 million pounds of propellant before liftoff

-• If the Water Deluge System does not turn off after T-10 seconds, it can result into today’s flight being called off (looks like the only factor that can resulted in a scrub)
+• If the Water Deluge System does not turn off after T-10 seconds, it can result in today’s flight being called off (looks like the only factor that can result in a scrub)

 • SpaceX does not expect to hold at T-40 seconds (not tracking any issues)